 Under these letters of credit, surety bonds and financial guarantees, we are committed to perform certain development and construction activities and provide certain guarantees in the normal course of business.
-Outstanding letters of credit, surety bonds and financial guarantees under these arrangements, totaled \$7.7 million as of December 31, 2014.
+Outstanding letters of credit, surety bonds and financial guarantees under these arrangements, totaled \$20.8 million as of December 31, 2015.
 Although significant development and construction activities have been completed related to the improvements at these sites, the letters of credit and surety bonds are not generally released until all development and construction activities are completed.
-We do not believe that it is probable that any outstanding letters of credit or surety bonds, letters of credit or financial guarantees as of December 31, 2014 will be drawn upon.
+We do not believe that it is probable that any outstanding letters of credit, surety bonds or financial guarantees as of December 31, 2015 will be drawn upon.